Calliope (instrument): History

 Joshua C. Stoddard of Worcester, Massachusetts patented the calliope on October 9, 1855, though his design echoes previous concepts, such as an 1832 instrument called a steam trumpet, later known as a train whistle.
 In 1851, William Hoyt of Dupont, Indiana claimed to have conceived of a device similar to Stoddard's calliope, but he never patented it.
-Later, an employee of Stoddard's American Music, Arthur S. Denny, attempted to market an "Improved Kalliope" in Europe, but it did not catch on.
+Later, an employee of Stoddard's American Steam Music Company, Arthur S. Denny, attempted to market an "Improved Calliope" and a similar instrument called the "Aerophon" in Europe, but it did not catch on.
 In 1859, he demonstrated this instrument in Crystal Palace, London.
-Unlike other calliopes before or since, Denny's Improved Kalliope let the player control the steam pressure, and therefore the volume of the music, while playing.
+Unlike other calliopes before or since, Denny's improved instrument let the player control the steam pressure, and therefore the volume of the music, while playing.

-While Stoddard originally intended the calliope to replace bells at churches, it found its way onto riverboats during the paddlewheel era.
+Stoddard originally intended the calliope to serve as a signaling device for railroads and coastal & river steamboats; a myth popularized in the 1950s claims that he invented it to replace carillons to call worshipers to church services.
+The instrument rapidly found its way onto riverboats during the paddlewheel era.
 While only a small number of working steamboats still exist, each has a steam calliope.
 These boats include the Delta Queen, the Belle of Louisville, and President.
 Their calliopes are played regularly on river excursions.
 Many surviving calliopes were built by Thomas J. Nichol, Cincinnati, Ohio, who built calliopes from 1890 until 1932.
 The Thomas J. Nichol calliopes featured rolled sheet copper (as used in roofing) for the resonant tube (the bell) of the whistle, lending a sweeter tone than cast bronze or brass, which were the usual materials for steam whistles of the day.
 David Morecraft pioneered a resurgence in the building of authentic steam calliopes of the Thomas J. Nichol style beginning in 1985 in Peru, Indiana.
 These calliopes are featured in Peru's annual Circus City Parade.
 Morecraft died on December 5, 2016.